MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 When ticked, **non-spherical form factors**  will be used in the refinement of the structure.

-n^<font color='red'>**This is a new and experimental procedure, which requires intensive computing ressources.
-We do not accept any liability for the correctess of the results at this point.**</font>^n
+n^<font color='red'>**This is a new and highly experimental procedure, which requires intensive computing ressources.
+We do not accept any liability for the correctess of the results at this point.
+They must not be publsihed until further testing is done!**</font>^n

 <br>
 <br>

 There are three steps to this procedure:

-* The molecular wavefunction is obtained for your input model using Quantum Mechanical calculations using either TONTO (shipped) or ORCA.
-Other programs will be supported in the future
+* The molecular wavefunction is obtained for your input model using Quantum Mechanical calculations using either TONTO (shipped) or ORCA (Versions 4.1.0 and up).
+Other programs will be supported in the future.

-* The atomic non-spherical form factors are extracted from the molecular wavefunction
+* The atomic non-spherical form factors are extracted from the molecular wavefunction by Hirshfeld partitioning of the atoms in the molecule.

-* olex2.refine now uses these non-spherical form factor for the next refinement cycles.
+* olex2.refine now uses these non-spherical form factors for the next refinement cycles.
+All normal commands for your refinement can be used, including restraints and contraints

 At this point, a new model will be obtained, and this **will** require the re-calculation of the molecular wavefunction -- and the above three steps need to be repeated until there is no more change and the model is completely settled.

 ### Update Table
 After ticking the 'NoSpherA2' box, the option **Update Table** will appear.
 The default method to calculate the wavefunction is **TONTO** and other programs (currently only **ORCA**) will appear if these are properly installed and Olex2 knows about them --> Settings).
-Once a program has been chosen, please also adjust
+Once a program has been chosen, please also adjust the Extras according to your needs.

 # NoSpherA2 Extras